-MTA New York City Transit/Manhattan and Bronx Surface Transit Operating Authority -- MTA New York City Transit and MaBSTOA currently employ approximately 46,386 people, 44,681 of whom are represented by 12 unions with 19 bargaining units.
-Aside from the TWU Local 100 agreement, which covers approximately 37,000 employees, by the fourth quarter MTA New York City Transit/MaBSTOA had settled terms with three separate bargaining units of TWU Local 106, whose agreements had expired prior to 2019 and whose new terms corresponded to the TWU Local 100 pattern established for that union's 2017-2019 round of bargaining.
-The agency had also reached a 2017-2019 pattern-based agreement for a small unit of supervisory employees represented by Special Inspectors Supervisors Employee Association ("SISEA").
+MTA New York City Transit/Manhattan and Bronx Surface Transit Operating Authority - As of December 31, 2022, MTA New York City Transit and MaBSTOA currently employ approximately 46,644 people, 45,463 of whom are represented by 12 unions with 19 bargaining units.
+Aside from the TWU Local 100 agreement, which covers approximately 33,000 current hourly employees, resumption of collective bargaining since 2021 has produced several pattern-following agreements, as detailed in previous editions of this report.